Keelung campaign: French offensive, 4–7 March 1885

 In the afternoon of 7 March a mixed column of legionnaires, zéphyrs and marine infantry attacked southwards along the ridge of Niao-tsui-chien (鳥嘴尖), against determined enemy resistance.
 The struggle for Niao-tsui-chien saw the fiercest fighting of the four-day campaign.
 The Chinese held the peaks, and rolled rocks down on the advancing French.
 One Chinese infantry unit, concealed in a wood, opened fire on the French at almost point-blank range and inflicted heavy casualties on the 3rd African Battalion.
 The French eventually pushed the Chinese off the ridges, and just before sunset drove them back through the village of Loan-loan (Nuan-nuan, 暖暖).

 Some French troops attempted to cross the Keelung River in abandoned Chinese sampans, but they were promptly recalled by Duchesne, who had no wish to fight a confusing night action south of the river.
 At nightfall Duchesne halted the pursuit and regrouped his troops on the northern bank of the Keelung River.

 On 8 March the French consolidated their positions around Loan-loan.
 On 9 March the Chinese withdrew from Shih-ch'iu-ling, which could no longer be held with Hung-tan-shan in French hands, and fell back behind the Keelung River.

 French casualties in the March offensive were 41 killed and 157 wounded.
 Chinese losses may have amounted to around 1,500 killed and wounded.
 The French also captured a battery of modern German Krupp cannon that had been brought into Formosa by the British blockade-runner Waverley and had just been emplaced on La Table.
 These guns had fired a few rounds during the battle, but the Chinese had been unable to fuse the shells properly and they had failed to explode on impact.
 Had the French attack been delayed for a few more days, the Chinese might have been able to shell the French out of their forts around Keelung and force them to withdraw behind the hills of the Ber Lines.
 Duchesne's offensive had been launched in the very nick of time.

 The capture of La Table and Fort Bamboo, although it had been bought at a heavy cost, was a remarkable victory for the French.
 Duchesne's men had been asked to make an arduous approach march of more than 100 km through unfamiliar countryside and then to fight two major battles in the confusing, heavily wooded, mountainous terrain to the south of Keelung.
-This spectacular feat of arms, perhaps the most impressive French professional triumph of the Sino-French War, was overshadowed at the time by the news of the relief of the Siege of Tuyên Quang on 3 March 1885, and remains largely unknown to this day in France.
+This feat of arms, perhaps the most impressive French professional triumph of the Sino-French War, was overshadowed at the time by the news of the relief of the Siege of Tuyên Quang on 3 March 1885, and remains largely unknown to this day in France.